 Communist parties are not considered a big problem for many Muslim thinkers in the democratic system when talking about partisan political pluralism, despite acknowledging the differences that exist between them.
 Both sides agree on the fundamentals of government, including that the nation is the source of power, and that the members of the nation exercise their powers using sound mechanisms including regular elections.
-Among those thinkers is Yusuf al-Qaradawi, Rashid Ghannushi, and al-'Awwa, "as long as this remains within the scope of the
+Among those thinkers is Yusuf al-Qaradawi, Rashid Ghannushi, and al-'Awwa, "as long as this remains within the scope of the freedom

-99 Muhammad Salim al-'Awwa, Political Pluralism from an Islamic Perspective, p.
+101 Muhammad Salim al-'Awwa, Political Pluralism from an Islamic Perspective, p.
 22.

-100 See Ishaq al-Farhan, The Islamic Position on Political Participation, Al-Nadwah magazine, Amman, vol. 7, issue 1, February 1996, p.
-240. (in Arabic)
+102 See Ishaq al-Farhan, The Islamic Position on Political Participation, Al-Nadwah magazine, Amman, vol. 7, Issue 1, February 1996. (in Arabic)

-101 Yusuf al-Qaradawi, op. cit., p.
+103 Yusuf al-Qaradawi, op. cit., p.
 656.

-freedom of expression."103 However, these parties can oppose the political position and the state, but must not preoccupy themselves with combating Islamic creed.
-Al-'Awwa accepts that the communist party should take power if the nation grants it its confidence in free and fair elections, attributing this scenario to the failures of Islamic parties.104
+of expression."
+105 However, these parties can oppose the political position and the state, but must not preoccupy themselves with combating Islamic creed.
+Al-'Awwa accepts that the Communist party should take power if the nation grants it its confidence in free and fair elections, attributing this scenario to the failures of Islamic parties.
+106

-Hasan al-Turabi, the Sudanese Islamist thinker, probably speaking from the Sudanese experience, believes that there is no good in the emergence of atheist communist parties.105 For his part, the Grand Ayatollah Muhammad Hussein Fadlallah, the Shiite religious authority, sees links between allowing their emergence and the international situation.
+Hasan al-Turabi, the Sudanese Islamist thinker, probably speaking from the Sudanese experience, believes that there is no good in the emergence of atheist communist parties.
+107 For his part, the Grand Ayatollah Muhammad Hussein Fadlallah, the Shiite religious authority, sees links between allowing their emergence and the international situation.
 For him, non-Islamic parties may emerge if the international situation or circumstances require it.
-In other words, he views it as a provisional matter.106
+In other words, he views it as a provisional matter.
+108

 The above shows the richness of Islamic political thought in its approach to the issue of political and party pluralism.
 However, we observe that there is want in Hamas's intellectual approach of this issue.
 Hamas has dealt with it in a general manner and in broad terms, which we believe is due to Hamas's preoccupation with liberation, and the search for a state.
-In addition, Hamas is satisfied with following the ideological lines of the leaders of the Islamic movement and thinkers like Hasan al-Banna, al-Qaradawi, al-'Awwa, Ghannushi, Hasan al-Turabi, and others, and draws from their ideas without reservation, in a way that is commensurate with the Palestinian situation.
+In addition, Hamas is satisfied with following the ideological lines of the leaders of the Islamic movement and thinkers like Hasan al-Banna, Qaradawi, al-'Awwa, Ghannushi, Hasan al-Turabi, and others, and draws from their ideas without reservation, in a way that is commensurate with the Palestinian situation.

 We do not find disparities between Hamas's words and deeds on the issue of pluralism, and what has been quoted from the sources above.
-Accordingly, consideration could be given to these sources on the basis that they compensate
+Accordingly, consideration could be given to these sources on the basis that they compensate for Hamas's lack of interest in political theory.
+But Hamas's charter does tackle factional pluralism in its Islamic and national parts, stating that for the nationalist movements in the Palestinian arena, and given "due respect, and considering its situation and surrounding factors, Hamas will lend support to it as long as it does not give its loyalty to the Communist East or the Crusading West."
+109

-103 Rashid al-Ghannushi, Exclusion of Shari'ah and the Islamic Ummah, pp. 34-35.
+105 Rashid al-Ghannushi, Exclusion of Shari'ah and the Islamic Ummah, pp. 34-35.

-104 See Mustafa Mashhour et al., Al-Ta'addudiyyah al-Siyasiyyah: Ru'yah Islamiyyah (Political Pluralism: An Islamic Vision) (Cairo: Markaz al-Dirasat al-Hadariyyah, 1994) p.
-54. See also Muhammad Khatami, Religion and Democracy: Questions about the Religious State, Al-Muntalaq, issue 115, Spring-Summer 1996, p.
+106 See Mustafa Mashhour et al., al-Ta'addudiyyah al-Siyasiyyah: Ru'yah Islamiyyah (Political Pluralism: An Islamic Vision) (Cairo: Markaz al-Dirasat al-Hadariyyah, 1994) p.
+54, quoting Muhammad Salim al-'Awwa; See also Muhammad Khatami, Religion and Democracy: Questions about the Religious State, Al-Muntalaq, Issue 115, Spring-Summer 1996, p.
 54. (in Arabic)

-105 See Hasan al-Turabi, Al-Harakah al-Islamiyyah fi al-Sudan: Al-Tatawwur wa al-Kasb wa al-Nahj (The Islamic Movement in Sudan: Evolution, Gains, and Approaches) (Khartoum: n.p., 1989), p.
+107 See Hasan al-Turabi, al-Harakah al-Islamiyyah fi al-Sudan: al-Tatawwur wa al-Kasb wa al-Nahj (The Islamic Movement in Sudan: Evolution, Gains, and Approaches) (Khartoum: n.p.f., 1989), p.
 245.